 There’s no download needed – all you need to do is open an internet browser, preferably Chrome or Safari, and then log in and play.

 Sometimes the main casino (for desktop users) will be the casino you play from.
 It’ll be mobile responsive, so the website will simply make itself smaller to fit your tablet.
-Other casinos will have a site designed and available exclusively to
+Other casinos will have a site designed and available exclusively toiPad users.

 And while the quality varies from one mobile browser casino to the next, the games from casinos who do a good job will make it difficult to tell the difference between their native counterparts.
-The games fit the screen well, look great, and
+The games fit the screen well, look great, andare easy to navigate and use.

 For that reason, I recommend going this route over native apps, assuming you find a well-built, mobile-responsive casino.